HSE-Apps/.github/profile/README.md

 ### Repository Links
 Each project above has its own repository under our GitHub organization, accessible to all students and faculty for contributions and usage.

-## Archived Projects

-### Old Repository Links
-These projects are part of our continuous legacy and are essential to various operations within the school.
-Their repositories are also open for viewing and contributions.

-## Contributing

-Interested in contributing?
-We welcome contributions from all students, faculty, and alumni.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to our projects.

-## License

-All projects are licensed under the MIT License unless specified otherwise in individual repositories.
-See the [LICENSE](LICENSE) in each repository for more details.

 ## Contact